butschi84/F2S/README.md

 ```

 # Core Concept
-Personally, I work on the project mainly to learn more Golang and because I have a usecase for a F2S Platform currently.

-These will be the core concepts of this F2S Platform
-## KISS - Simple and Stupid

 * Keep it as simple as can be
 * Run out of the box with as few dependencies as possible. <br/>